openhab/org.openhab.binding.zwave/doc/elexa/dmmz1_0_0.md

 ### Parameter 3: High Voltage Duration Time

-How long the Mouser will fire continuously before it starts to burst-fire This parameter defines how long the Mouser will fire continuously before it starts to burst-fire (see parameter 2.)
+How long the Mouser will fire continuously before it starts to burst-fire

-00 64 ~ 01 68 (100~360 in Seconds)
+<p&gtThis parameter defines how long the Mouser will fire continuously before it starts to burst-fire (see parameter 2.)</p&gt <p&gt00 64 ~ 01 68 (100~360 in Seconds)</p&gt
 Values in the range 64 to 168 may be set.

 The manufacturer defined default value is ```64```.